rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## OpenSSH Server

 Ubuntu comes with an SSH client.
-If you want to be able to ssh back into your laptop or send files to network devices using SCP you need to install and configure the Open-ssh server.
-Follow these instruction to enable the SSH server:
+If you want to be able to ssh back into your laptop or send files to network devices using SCP you need to install and configure the OpenSSH server.
+Run these commands to enable the SSH server:

 ```bash
 sudo apt update